jgstew/bigfix_plugin_export/README.md

 `python export_all_sites_plugin.py -besserver %BESHTTP% -r %RESTURL% -u %MOUSERNAME% -p %MOPASSWORD% -v -d`

-You would need to substitute the variables in the %% for the actual values of the connection details and account you wish to use.
+You would need to substitute the variables in the %% for the actual values of the connection details and account you wish to use if invoking on the command line interactively.
+You do not need to do this when it is being used as a plugin.

 ---